Problems & solutions

-  In general we do not recommend to use Excel to edit the exported .csv files because Excel does some changes to the internal data structure which results in a failing import.
-If you however want to use Excel, you have to set the separator for Excel to a comma in System Control (Windows systems).
+In general we do not recommend to use Excel to edit the exported .csv files because Excel does some changes to the internal data structure of the csv file which results in a failing import.
+If you still want to use Excel, you have to set the separator for Excel to a comma in System Control (Windows systems).

 If you do not know how to do it but you have already edited your document and save it as .csv, try the workaround suggested here.

 Due to limitations in Excel (versions lower and equal to 2003), LimeSurvey can export only 255 columns at the same time.
 Microsoft has proposed a workaround as a VB macro.